Affiliate Disclosure: By buying the products we recommend, you help keep the lights on at MakeUseOf. Read more.

 Pros: Stream is fast.
 Really fast.
 Even after I’d loaded a multiple pages of my news feed, I could scroll and scroll and scroll without any hiccups or freezes.
 This app also has all of the standard features you could want from Facebook: notifications, search, comments and pages, checkins, etc. Plus, you can customize a lot of settings to maximize performance, like turning off background updates.

 Cons: Like I mentioned before, Stream doesn’t have the prettiest interface.
 The design and layout are all right, but the colors are either too garish or too muted or too cramped depending on which part of the app you’re using.
 You may experience login troubles and crashes depending on your device.
-If you don’t like ads or if you really need Facebook’s Chat feature, then you’ll need to pay $3.24 USD for the Pro version.
+If you don’t like ads or if you really need Facebook’s Chat feature, then you’ll need to pay $3.24 USD for the Pro version [No Longer Available].

 Overview: Fast is one of the newer apps in the Android Facebook market and it has made some big splashes with its presence.
 It’s currently in beta so you shouldn’t expect a perfect app, but that doesn’t mean that it’s a shoddy piece of work either – in fact, it has a bunch of great features and looks very polished.
 If you don’t like it as it is right now, do keep your eye on its progress because there’s a lot of potential here.

 Pros: Extremely polished interface that looks modern and feels pleasant to navigate.
 Fast handles all of the basic and necessary features of Facebook (notifications, messages, walls, search, albums, etc.).
 Lots of progress in a short amount of time, which bodes well for future versions.

 Cons: Despite the pretty aesthetics, Fast does not perform well in terms of speed and responsiveness, which is to be expected for an app in beta.
 I did experience some problems with image loading and zooming.
 Ad-supported in the free version.